Rostbrätel

 A Rostbrätel is a marinated cutlet of pork neck, that's grilled over charcoal.
-It is, like Thuringian sausage (Rostbratwurst), a Thuringian specialty.
+It is, after the Thuringian sausage (Rostbratwurst), the second-most popular Thuringian specialty.

 The label "Rostbrätel" is common in West Thuringia and South Thuringia.

 For preparation, about an inch cut of pork neck cutlet (with or without bone) is pressed (tenderized) and marinated in salt, pepper, mustard, onions and beer for two to up to 24 hours.
 In some recipes, garlic and Caraway Seed are added as further spices.